PathOnAI/LiteMultiAgent/README.md

 ## 06/30, Sunday
 * multi-agent use case
-  * in group chat settings, let facilitator agent
+  * in group chat settings, let facilitator agent, to choose agent to answer questions

 ## 06/29, Saturday
 * one agent